 FR4 Dielectric Constant Chart

-When designing high-speed or RF PCBs using FR4, it is crucial to understand that the Dielectric Constant (Dk, εr) and Dissipation Factor (Df, Loss Tangent) are not static values.
-They vary with frequency, typically decreasing in Dk while increasing in Df as frequency rises.
+When designing high-speed or RF PCBs with FR4, it's vital to understand that the Dielectric Constant (Dk, εr) and Dissipation Factor (Df, loss tangent) are not static values.
+They change with frequency, typically with Dk decreasing and Df increasing as frequency rises.
 Use this chart as a general reference for standard FR4 materials (Tg 130-140°C).

 | Frequency | Dielectric Constant (Dk) | Dissipation Factor (Df) |